corenova/kos/flow/mqtt.md

-# kos-flow-mqtt
+# mqtt flow observer

-This flow module provides message based transactions using MQTT as a client.
+This flow observer provides message based transactions using MQTT as a client.
 Server-side flow will be added soon.

 For additional usage example, you can refer to